 Federal regulations prevent institutions of higher education from using certain federal aid disbursements for payment of any charges other than tuition, mandatory fees, room, and board, without prior written consent.
-This means that if you want the University to use your financial aid funds to pay insurance charges, immunizations charges, library fines, or other like charges, you must give the Office of Student Financial Services (Financial Aid Office) advanced written approval to do so.
-If you do not submit written approval, and receive a refund that creates an amount due on your student account, you will be charged late fees on any outstanding balance that is not covered under federal regulations.
+This means that a student wanting to use financial aid funds to pay insurance charges, immunizations charges, library fines, or other like charges, must give the Office of Student Financial Services (Financial Aid Office) advanced written approval to do so.
+If the student does not submit written approval, and receives a refund that creates an amount due on the student's account, the student will be charged late fees on any outstanding balance that is not covered under federal regulations.

 a.
 Service Charges

 Any balance which remains unpaid as of the posted due-date will be subject to a service charge equal to 1.75% of the overdue amount.
 Service charges are assessed on a monthly basis.